divonlan/genozip/docs/genozip.rst

       | Note: files compressed with this option are NOT identical to the original file after decompression.
 For this reason, it is not possible to use this option in combination with --test or --md5.
       |

-.. option:: --best  Best compression but slower than --fast mode.
-This is the default mode of genozip - this flag has no additional effect.
+.. option:: --best  Best compression.

+      | Note: Running with this option is a bit slower and consumes more memory.
+Also, subsetting the resulting genozip file (eg ``genocat --regions``) will be slower.
+      | Tip: To avoid running out of memory on a low-resource personal computer, combine with limiting threads using ``--threads``.
       |

 .. option:: -F, --fast  Fast compression but lower compression ratio than --best.
 Files compressed with this option also uncompress faster.
 Compressing with this option also consumes less memory.

                      |